 Acne is less common than some of the others in this list, but still affects more people than we may realise.

 Hypothyroidism often coexists with adrenal dysfunction, poor gut health and sex hormone imbalances.
 This cocktail can lead to painful, cystic acne.
 Adults who experience acne may feel embarrassed and desperate to find ways to conceal it and cure it.
 However, there is so much we still do not know about acne.

-Addressing sex hormone imbalances (oestrogen dominance, PCOS), low vitamin levels, adrenal issues, diet and gut health can all help and, in some cases, cure acne.
+Addressing possible sex hormone imbalances (such as “oestrogen dominance” or PCOS), low vitamin levels, adrenal issues, diet and gut health may help and, in some cases, cure acne.
 But for many others, they embark on various protocols, product regimens and prescribed treatments from dermatologists and still find little to no relief.

 What we do see however, is an increase in people with acne who also have hormonal conditions such as thyroid disease.

 Weak, splitting nails which break easily can also knock your confidence, especially if you used to have long, healthy and shiny nails you were proud of.
 For some, their nails are an expression of their femininity or creativity, too.

 I know I feel the difference between healthy, shiny, long nails and short, broken and cracked ones.
 I’m suddenly very conscious about paying for my groceries in the shop, passing a drink to someone, or anything else that may draw attention to my hands.

 Pair the damaged nails with dry, cracked skin on my hands and I feel really self conscious.

 Feet that are very dry, cracked and split on the heels can also be caused by hypothyroidism.